thyresias/sublime_dsl/SYNTAX.md

 of TextMate (grammars, preferences, snippets and themes) and Sublime Text (commands, keymaps, mousemaps, menus, settings).

-## General Design

-### Import: Converting to DSL

-When importing a ST package, some files are grouped into one DSL file:

-- all macros (*.sublime-macro) are grouped into macros.rb
-- all snippets (*.sublime-snippet, *.tmSnippet) are grouped into snippets.rb
-- all commands (*.sublime-commands) are grouped into commands.rb
-- all preferences (*.tmPreferences) are grouped into preferences.rb
-- all settings (*.sublime-settings) are grouped into settings.rb

-Other files generate one DSL file:

-- *.tmLanguage => *.tmLanguage.rb
-- *.sublime-menu => *.menu.rb
-- *.sublime-keymap => *.keymap.rb
-- *.sublime-mousemap => *.mousemap.rb

-Finally, files with an extension not listed above (e.g., *.py) are copied "as is".
-In particular, there is no DSL (yet?) for *.sublime-build and *.sublime-completions.

-### Export: Converting from DSL

-The export processes all *.rb files located in the DSL directory, and copies other files "as is".
-Therefore, the organization of DSL files is free: a whole package can be specified into one source file, or into several source files.

 ## Grammars

 Grammars are defined with the `language` method: